 The old silver tray was headed for melt-down, as are most engraved and unknown relics of lives long past and out of memory.
 Fortunately, however, it was recognized and rescued.
 For that, foxhunters with a respect for history have foxhunting historian Peter Devers, Millbrook ex-Master John Ike, and Live Oak Masters Marty and Daphne Wood to thank.

 On a January evening in 1931, A. Henry Higginson—Master, huntsman, author, and contender in the Great English-American Hound Match of 1905—tendered his resignation as president of the Masters of Foxhounds Association.
 At dinner that night, members presented him with a tea service and engraved silver tray as a token of their regard and appreciation for his many years of service to the sport.
-In the last chapter of Higginson’s book, Try Back, published the following year, he wrote:To read more, a subscription is needed: Click here to subscribe
+In the last chapter of Higginson’s book, Try Back, published the following year, he wrote:To read more, a subscription is required.
+Log in or click here to subscribe.